dividedbyzeroco/warp-server/readme.md

 WarpServer
 ==========

 __WarpServer__ is a library for implementing the Warp Framework on Node.js.
-It consists of several classes similar to the ParsePlatform [https://github.com/ParsePlatform] which aim to produce endpoints easily accessible via a standard REST API.
+It consists of several classes which aim to produce endpoints easily accessible via a standard REST API.
 Currently, WarpServer uses `mysql` as its backend of choice and implements validators, parsers and formatters that can control the data coming in and out of the server.

 ### Installation